Michaels Engineering Geophysics

 Note: It does not matter what your normal operating system is (Linux, Mac, Microsoft, etc), if you can boot from a DVD or USB device, you can run this live system.

-BE SURE TO SET YOUR BIOS BOOT PRIORITY to have the hard drive BOOT AFTER the DVD or USB.
+Have the hard drive BOOT AFTER the DVD or USB.
 Otherwise, you won't be able to boot the Live system.

 To boot the system, at the Grub2 boot window type:

-tab, live toram, enter
+(alternatively) tab, live toram, enter

-To shut down, look for icon at right of task bar, use the menu, or type sudo shutdown -h now in a terminal.
+To shut down, look for icon on task bar, use the menu, or type sudo shutdown -h now in a terminal.
 At some point, you will be asked to remove the boot media and press enter to finish the shutdown.
 If you have already removed the media because you invoked the toram option, it is OK.
 Just press enter to complete the shutdown.
 Live Image Directory

 Burning a DVD Image